How to Manage Anxiety While Streaming [Twitch & YouTube]

 How is Anxiety Caused?

-There are many factors that can contribute to anxiety.
+Many factors can contribute to anxiety.
 These may include stress from work, illness, or a family situation; past traumas or abuse; or low self-image.
 Regardless of the reason or reasons that make you anxious, it is important for you as a person to take steps to recover.

 Recovery will also look different for everyone.
 Some may need professional counseling, while others may need to take a week off of work to relax.
 We won’t go into detail over where the anxiety comes from or what it will take for you to recover.
 For professional help or a diagnosis, you should see a counselor.
 We have no professional capacity to treat or diagnose anyone.